anilkumarbp/next-portfolio-dev/README.md

    > You could run `vercel env pull` to get your env variables from Vercel.

-6. Make sure to edit the `src/data/config.ts` file
+6. Make sure to edit the `src/data/config.ts` file.

 ### Deploying locally to Vercel